-5 Unmissable Vineyards & Wineries to Visit in the Margaret River Region, Australia
+5 Unmissable Vineyards & Wineries to Visit in the Margaret River Region in Western Australia

 How to Get to the Margaret River region

 The Margaret Region is located 3 hours away from Perth in Western Australia.
 The entire region starts from Busselton and Dunsborough in the north down to Augusta in the south.
 From Perth your best option is to rent a car to make the drive down south; alternatively, there are a limited number of buses that you can take via South West Coast Lines.

 Is it possible to do a day trip to the Margaret River region from Perth?
 Yes, but be prepared for a long day of traveling.
 If you are planning on drinking, you’re better off spending a few nights in the region and exploring its pristine beaches, checking out the caves and Boranup Karri Forest, climbing the lighthouse at Cape Naturaliste or going whale watching along the coast.